kakato10/DSA_2015_SI/materials.md

 ##Standart library implementations

 The widely used data structures already have implementations in most of the programming languages.
-Here's another table that show the names of these implementations in the respective languages.
+Here's another table that shows the names of these implementations in the respective languages.

 | Language  | SequentialList | LinkedList | Stack | Queue  | HashMap | Set | BST |
 |-----------------|:---:|:------:|:------:|:---------:|:------:|:------:|:------:|